Pilates Mat Exercise: Tips to get more out of your Workout!

 Let’s take a look at some of the most common Pilates mat exercises and how you can get the most benefit out of doing them.

-HUNDREDS: This is a warm-up exercise, your focus should be on proper breathing technique such as breathing in through the nose and out through the mouth.
+This is a warm-up exercise, your focus should be on proper breathing technique such as breathing in through the nose and out through the mouth.
+The

 Head and shoulders are lifted feeling the abdominals flatten and the fold under the chest to release any tension in the neck.